 - Chill your mixing bowl and whisk attachment in the fridge for 15 minutes.
 The cream whip better when everything is cold.
 Make sure the heavy cream has been chilled in the fridge too

-- For option 2: I like whipped cream stabilized with Jello instant pudding because the whipped cream is extremely stable, have a nice spongy texture, and it won't "sweat" at all when you keep the frosted cake in the fridge or even if you leave the frosted cake out at room temperature for hours.
+- For option 2 (have to be used immediately): I like whipped cream stabilized with Jello instant pudding because the whipped cream is extremely stable, have a nice spongy texture, and it won't "sweat" at all when you keep the frosted cake in the fridge or even if you leave the frosted cake out at room temperature for hours.
 Please note that you need to use the cream immediately or it will set if you make ahead and you won't be able to frost the cake smoothly

 - Pour the heavy cream, icing sugar, and the Jello instant pudding mix into a mixing bowl.
-Start whipping at medium speed until it reaches a medium-stiff peak.
-It should be able to hold its shape with a slight bent on the tip when you lift the whisk up.
+Start whipping at medium speed until it reaches a firm peak.
+It should be able to hold its shape.
 The texture will be smooth and glossy.
 If you whip too stiff, it will be grainy and not smooth.
 You know you have gone too far

 Decorate the cake: